Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 Event Hub provides a similar concept of physical partition as Kafka.
 But unlike Kafka's auto rebalancing between consumers and partitions, Event Hub provides a kind of preemptive mode.
 The storage account acts as a lease to determine which partition is owned by which consumer.
 When a new consumer starts, it will try to steal some partitions from most heavy-loaded consumers to achieve the workload balancing.

-The default partition key uses the hash code value of byte[] type `Message.payload`.
-You can use the configuration of Producer `partition-key-extractor-name`, or `partition-key-expression` to specify how to obtain the partition key to calculate the partition ID.

 ## Examples

 Please use this `sample` as a reference for how to use this binder.